User's Guide

 Types of builds

-From the point of view of the desired result, there are two types of builds:
+From the perspective of the desired outcome, there are two types of builds:

-- local/native builds, intended for development and running on the local machine
+- Local/native builds, intended for development and execution on the local machine

-- distribution builds, intended for xPack binary distributions and running on most modern machines
+- Distribution builds, designed for xPack binary distributions and operation on production machines

-The main use cases of XBBs are distribution builds, but they can be used for native builds as well.
+The primary use case for XBB is distribution builds, but it can also be used for native builds.

 Native builds with all tools from the host machine